 Take an Island Safari and see areas that can only be reached by these jeeps.
 Rent a car and explore the island at your own pace.
 Barbados has an excellent road system and with a good map in your car you can visit several places of interest.

 Go golfing, watch horse racing at the Garrison, cricket at Kensington or the smaller cricket pitches.

 Visit the museum and other art galleries and Pelican Village where many local handicrafts can be found.

 Visit the historical sites on the island for instance Codrington College, Gun Hill to name a few.

-During the winter season the Barbados National Trust open many houses for viewing.
-These range from old time plantation houses to the modern villas in Sandy Lane and Royal Westmoreland.
+During the winter season, the Barbados National Trust opens many houses for viewing.
+These range from old-time plantation houses, like St Nicholas Abbey featured in Rogues in Paradise to the modern villas in Sandy Lane and Royal Westmoreland.

 The hotels provide excellent night-time activities and there are several other night spots for the visitor to enjoy.

 Dinner shows are popular too.
 For great food and music and an opportunity to meet Barbadians be sure to go to the Oistins Fish fry, mainly on Friday or Saturday nights.

 Crop Over during August with its calypso competitions, costume parades etc is very popular.
 Barbados has a Jazz festival each year among other musical celebrations.
 There is lively night life in Barbados, particularly in the Ch.Ch. area of St.Lawrence Gap.
 Come see for yourself.